awslabs/k8s-network-policy-migrator/README.md

 ```

-## How to run different commands
+## How to use

 ### Pre-Migration Check

-- **`pre_migration_check`:**
-* Performs a set of prerequisites needed before you migrate your network policies.
+Performs a set of prerequisites needed before you migrate your network policies.
 It detects which type of custom network policy you're using (Calico or Cilium), installs a demo application and its corresponding network policies, and then validates that everything is working as expected.
-Also cleans up created objects
+Also cleans up created objects.

 ```
 ./netpol_migrator.sh pre_migration_check